 This leads to a range of questions, most of which cause sleepless nights of a different kind.
-Which of us has not accidentally swallowed gum and asked ourselves, “can gum make you choke?”
+Which of us hasn’t accidentally swallowed gum and asked ourselves, “can gum make you choke?”

-How to Stop Sleeping with Gum in Your Mouth
+How To Stop Sleeping with Gum in Your Mouth

-As per Dentistry Today, these are typically associated with bruxism.
-If such an addition breaks the compulsion to chew gum at night, it’s worth consideration.
+As per Dentistry Today, night guards are usually associated with bruxism.
+If this addition breaks the compulsion to chew gum at night, it’s worthy of consideration.

 Like all habits, cessation of chewing gum isn’t easy to break.
 Gum may isn’t as physically addictive or harmful as cigarettes or sugar, but it still inhibits sleep and presents certain health risks.